Sandler73/Debian-Gaming-Setup-Project/LAUNCHER_GUIDE.md

 ```

 **Cause:** Lutris interprets empty command-line arguments as an invalid URI.
 This occurred in pre-v2.6.0 versions of the launcher.
-**Fix:** Update to v2.6.0+ which includes the Flatpak resolver and empty-argument fix.
+**Fix:** update to v3.5.0+ which includes the Flatpak resolver and empty-argument fix.
 Re-run the setup script or regenerate the launcher.

 ### "command not found" for Heroic/Lutris

 **Cause:** App was installed via Flatpak, which doesn't create binaries in `$PATH`.
-**Fix:** Update to v2.6.0+ which includes automatic Flatpak resolution.
+**Fix:** update to v3.5.0+ which includes automatic Flatpak resolution.
 Or launch directly: `flatpak run com.heroicgameslauncher.hgl`

 ### CPU Governor Permission Denied